Nostalgie22/Module14/README.md

 # the cumulative product of the actual returns vs. the strategy returns after adjustment the both returns improved.between 2020 and 2021 we noticed that the two returns were dowm later in 2021 they went up again.
 # Did this new model perform better or worse than the provided baseline model?
 Did this new model perform better or worse than your tuned trading algorithm? comparing both before any adjustment the logistic regression has a lower accuracy than the SVM model however the model has lower recall score for 1 which is not for prediction.the SVM perform better than the logistic regression.
 # Did this new model perform better or worse than your tuned trading algorithm? after adjustment the both model has the same accuracy and the recall score for the 1 are aalmost the same for both.both model perform the same.
+# all the calculations for the tune trading algorithm are in the module14 copy .i did upload the file as well.